nzdavidv/pages/pages/ESXi-laptop-simpler.md

 ### Create a guest VM

 This first guest is ACCT-VM1 on network GNS-MGMT.
-I will change it after building to GNS-ACCT
+After it is built and has the DHCP configured I will change it to GNS-ACCT network.

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/esxi14.png" alt="esxi14" width="900px"></kbd>